NFL Odds and Predictions: A Guide to NFL Futures and Prop Betting

-As an example, let’s say you wager $100 on the New England Patriots to win next season’s Super Bowl at +400.
-You place this bet before the season starts are are looking at a payout of $500 if the Patriots win the championship ($400 profit plus the return of your original $100 bet).
-Your price at +400 is locked it.
+As an example of an NFL futures bet, let’s say you wager $100 on the New England Patriots to win next season’s Super Bowl at +400 (4-to-1).
+You place this bet before the season starts and are looking at a payout of $500 if the Patriots win the championship ($400 profit plus the return of your original $100 bet).
+Your price at +400 is locked in.
 Now, let’s say the Patriots start off the season going 0-2.
 The sportsbook may update the odds to something such as +600.
 If you believe the Patriots are just off to a slow start and you still believe they have a really good chance at winning the Super Bowl, you could place another bet.
-This time, you’d be getting a better 6-to-1 on your money.
+This time, you’d be getting a better price of 6-to-1 on your money.

 Picking the Super Bowl winner isn’t the only NFL futures bet you can make.
 Other types of NFL futures often include betting on teams to win their conference or win the division they’re in.
 Sportsbooks also commonly offer odds on which player will win the NFL MVP and which players will lead the league in passing, rushing, and receiving yards.